-The Idaho Office of Emergency Management (IOEM) is directed by Governor Executive Order to establish and maintain the Idaho Emergency Operations Center for directing the coordination of emergency and disaster operations.
+The Idaho Office of Emergency Management (IOEM) is directed by Governor Executive Order to establish and maintain the Idaho Reponse Center for directing the coordination of emergency and disaster operations.
 IOEM has the following goals:

 Monitoring – Incident likelihood is low

-The designated IDEOC Manager is on call 24/7 to respond as necessary.
+- The designated Section Chief is on call 24/7 to respond as necessary.

 Level 3 – Incident likely to occur or occurring

-A Level 3 activation occurs when an incident is likely to occur or has occurred and the IDEOC Manager has been directed by the IOEM Deputy Chief to activate the IDEOC.
+A Level 3 activation occurs when an incident is likely to occur or has occurred and the IDEOC Manager has been directed by the IOEM Director to activate the IRC.
 Jurisdictional disaster/emergency declarations are in place or anticipated and a state proclamation of disaster emergency may be in effect or imminent.
-The IDEOC may be receiving and processing RFAs.
+The IRC may be receiving and processing RFAs.

-Selected staff assigned to IDEOC, but most routine IOEM functions continue.
+- Selected staff assigned to IRC, but most routine IOEM functions continue.

 Level 2 – Large scale or multiple ongoing incidents

-Reservists may be necessary to supplement IDEOC staffing.
+- Reservists may be necessary to supplement IRC staffing.

-Multiple ESFs are activated and state agency personnel presence in the IDEOC may be necessary.
+- Multiple ESFs are activated and state agency personnel presence in the IRC may be necessary.

-Utilization of EMAC and other state mutual aid agreements to support IDEOC operations.
+- Utilization of EMAC and other state mutual aid agreements to support IRC operations.

-Potential for FEMA LNO to deploy to the IDEOC.
+- Potential for FEMA LNO to deploy to the IRC.